eriqande/con-gen-csu/README.md

   <summary>Click here for full details</summary>

 - Team quiz.
 - Running fastp on some data on Alpine.
-Check out the [short video](nolinkyet) of this:
+Instructions are below, and you can check out the short video, [Running fastp on one pair of fastq files on Alpine](https://youtu.be/GLVj1cycPtE).
   ```sh
     module load slurm/alpine
     srun --partition atesting -t 1:00:00 --pty /bin/bash